vssyu/etlis/English/children more freedom.md

 Nevertheless, freedom without guidance can slide into excessive screen time, unsafe online behaviour, or neglect of study and sleep.
 The solution is not to withdraw autonomy but to structure it: clear routines, device rules, and regular check-ins; co-created goals; and opportunities for responsibility at home and school.
 In this way, children enjoy space to grow while adults ensure safety and balance.

 In conclusion, greater freedom is a **net positive** for children when coupled with thoughtful boundaries.
 With supportive adults and sensible rules, autonomy becomes a pathway to curiosity, competence, and well-rounded development.
+## model essay 2
+In many countries, children today enjoy greater personal freedom than previous generations.
+On balance, this is a positive development, provided that freedom is paired with clear boundaries and responsible guidance from adults.

+Greater autonomy allows young people to develop intrinsic motivation and self-regulation—capacities that traditional, tightly controlled upbringings often suppress.
+When children can choose extracurricular activities or manage parts of their study schedule, they learn to prioritise, set goals and reflect on outcomes.
+These habits promote creativity and resilience, qualities that matter more than rote compliance in modern economies.
+For example, student-led projects and flexible homework policies have been shown to boost engagement and deepen understanding, especially for adolescents who benefit from ownership of their learning.

+That said, unstructured freedom can carry risks.
+Excessive screen time, exposure to online harms, and consumerist pressures may undermine well-being and distract from academic commitments.
+Moreover, some children lack the maturity to evaluate risks, which can lead to unsafe behaviour or anxiety when choices feel overwhelming.
+However, these drawbacks arise not from freedom itself but from the absence of supportive frameworks.
+When parents and schools set age-appropriate limits—such as device curfews, graduated responsibilities, and clear consequences—children enjoy meaningful choice within safe boundaries.

+In conclusion, the expansion of children’s freedom is largely beneficial because it cultivates independence, problem-solving and genuine engagement with learning.
+The key is “guided autonomy”: adults should widen the circle of choice as competence grows, while maintaining non-negotiables around safety, health and respect for others.
+Managed in this way, greater freedom equips children to thrive in a complex, fast-changing world.

 | Original                                                                                                                                     | Correction                                                                                                                        | Why                                                    |
 | -------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ |